Best Webflow Templates for Construction Companies in 2026

 The bottom line

-For construction companies ready to upgrade their online presence, the right website doesn't need to cost what a renovation costs.
-It needs to look like your firm knows what it's doing - which is exactly what the right template, set up properly, delivers in a week rather than a quarter.
+For construction companies ready to upgrade their online presence, the right website does not need to cost what a renovation costs.
+It needs to look like your firm knows what it is doing - which is exactly what the right template, set up properly, delivers in a week rather than a quarter.

 FormWise is the strongest option for construction firms and architecture studios that want a design-led site built around project presentation.
 If you want it configured and live in five days without doing it yourself, the Loonis customisation service is the fastest path from purchase to published site.